drwatson1/Otel-sandbox/README.md

 If you use a service example from this repo, you can play with `Memory/Allocate`, `Memory/Free` and `Memory/FreeAll` endpoints to allocate and free memory to see how it influences to the plot:

 ![image](./images/prometheus-3.jpg)

+### Notes About .Net Implementation

+Metrics is a part of .Net ecosystem.
+In .Net 3.1 it was supplied as a NuGet package but starting from version 6 it is included by default.

+Microsoft recommends to use metrics names using '-' in code if a separator is needed, and let the metric consumer such as Prometheus convert to an alternate separator if needed.

+Also, when you use unit for your metric, it is added automatically to metric name.
+For example, when you use 'otel-operation-duration' metric name with the unit 'ms' you get a timeseries 'otel_operation_duration_ms' in Prometheus.
+This means that you don't need to add a unit to metric name, use 'unit' parameter in factory methods such as 'CreateCounter' or 'CreateHistogram'.
+We will see an example below.

+One more convention for a Meter name.
+Use a dotted hierarchical name that contains the assembly name and optionally a subcomponent name.
+You should create Meter once and use it as long as needed but you should consider a new Meter rather than reusing an existing one if you want to being able to enable and disable the groups of metrics separately, for distinct subcomponents, for example.

+I strongly recommend to read [Metrics Instrumentation](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/metrics-instrumentation) article to learn more about .Net implementation and best practices.
+This can get rid you of any confusions when use .Net metrics.

 ### Add a Custom Counter